 Before applying, you are strongly advised to contact either the programme leader (Dr John Parham: email@example.com) or the MRes co-ordinator for Early Modern Studies (Dr Andreas Mueller: firstname.lastname@example.org) for general advice about your research topic and the availability of appropriate supervision.

-All applicants must complete the application form and submit this to the Research School at least 6 weeks before the start of the Semester (September or January, please contact the Research School for more information).
+All applicants must complete online forms at least 6 weeks before the start of the Semester (September or January, please contact the Research School for more information).

 All applications are passed to the relevant course leader for consideration.
 If the application has potential, an interview is scheduled by a panel comprising at least two members of academic staff.
 An offer of a place on the MRes will be made when the following conditions are satisfied: